zzzprojects/learn-orm/tutorials/roslyn-scripting/exception-handling.md

 }
 ```

-The `CompilationErrorException` class has the `Diagnostics` property which allows you to access all the compile issues.
-Let's execute the above code again and you will see the now the following error messages on the console.
+The `CompilationErrorException` class has the `Diagnostics` property, which allows you to access all the compile issues.
+Let's execute the above code again, and you will see the now the following error messages on the console.

 ```csharp
 (1,1): error CS0103: The name 'x' does not exist in the current context